 The market in this tool is defined by websites with similarities in multiple parameters such as audience interests, website categories, number of backlinks, common organic keywords and positions on the SERPs.
 So, we build the market in this tool based on competition in online visibility.

 Very quickly at the top of the report, you can see the Growth Quadrant.
-This shows you the competitive landscape of the top industry players.
+This shows you the competitive landscape made up of the 100 top industry players.
 This gives you a great place to visualize how your niche is shaping up.

 To the right on the share of visits can see each domain’s total traffic compared to the overall market’s traffic on a line graph as well as the traffic trend.
 The example below shows the trend of burton.com compared to the rest of the market (winter sports).